CartoDB/dataservices-api/docs/reference/05-geocoding-functions.md

 ### Street-Level Geocoder

 This function geocodes your data into a point geometry for a street address.
-CARTO uses several different service providers for street-level geocoding, depending on your platform.
-If you access CARTO on a Google Cloud Platform, [Google Maps geocoding](https://developers.google.com/maps/documentation/geocoding/intro) is applied.
-All other platform users are provided with [Mapbox geocoding services](https://www.mapbox.com/).
-[Contact us](mailto:sales@carto.com) if you have any specific questions or requirements about the location data service provider being used with your account._.
+CARTO platform uses [Mapbox geocoding services](https://www.mapbox.com/) as the service provider for street-level geocoding.
+[Contact us](mailto:sales@carto.com) if you have any specific questions or requirements about the location data service provider being used with your account.

 **This service is subject to quota limitations, and extra fees may apply**.
-View the [Quota information](https://carto.com/docs/carto-engine/dataservices-api/quota-information/) for details and recommendations about quota consumption.
+View the [Quota information]({{site.dataservicesapi_docs}}/support/quota-information/) for details and recommendations about quota consumption.

 #### cdb_geocode_street_point(_search_text text, [city text], [state text], [country text]_)